Discovering the Blacktip Reef Shark3

 Behaviour

-The black tip reef shark is a relatively docile species and is not known to be aggressive towards humans.
+These relatively docile sharks are not known to be aggressive towards humans.
 They are generally shy and will often swim away from divers and snorkelers.
 These sharks are active during the day and are known to hunt in small groups.

 Threats and Conservation

-The International Union for Conservation of Nature (IUCN) lists the black-tip Reef shark as a near-threatened species.
+The International Union for Conservation of Nature (IUCN) lists the blacktip Reef shark as a near-threatened species.
 Commercial and recreational fishermen often target them because they value their meat and fins.
-The Great Barrier Reef Marine Park Authority has implemented several measures to protect the black tip reef shark, including fishing restrictions and marine protected areas.
+The Great Barrier Reef Marine Park Authority has implemented several measures to protect them, including fishing restrictions and marine protected areas.

 FAQs